 - The early days of the breed started in northeast England working for farmers as hunters of foxes and other vermin.

-- Border Terriers love to chew, so it's important to make sure you keep some long-lasting chews on deck.
+- Border Terriers love to chew, so it's important to make sure you keep some long-lasting chews on the deck of double coat.

 19. Schnauzer (Miniature or Standard)

-Schnauzers are a smart, high-energy breed, whether Miniature or Standard.
-Schnauzers make excellent watchdogs, guard dogs, and vermin hunters, but are also popular as companion pets due to their loyal nature and hypoallergenic coat.
+Schnauzers are a smart, high-energy breed, whether Miniature schnauzer or Standard.
+Giant schnauzers make excellent watchdogs, guard dogs, and vermin hunters, but are also popular as companion pets due to Irish water spaniels loyal nature, and hypoallergenic dogs' coats.

 Fun Facts About Schnauzers